Shortcut For Single Space On Microsoft Wor Mac

 Some keys on some Apple keyboards have special symbols and functions, such as for display brightness , keyboard brightness , Mission Control, and more.
 If these functions aren't available on your keyboard, you might be able to reproduce some of them by creating your own keyboard shortcuts.
 To use these keys as F1, F2, F3, or other standard function keys, combine them with the Fn key.

 2011-1-24 Questions about Microsoft Office are better asked in Microsoft's own forums.
 Office is a big package and I'm sure it would take a while to package it for the Mac app store.
 I expect that the new activation scheme in Office 2011 would be the only insurmountable issue for the Mac App Store.
-Is microsoft office for mac in the app store This article covers frequently asked questions about the availability of Office from the Mac App Store, and the differences between downloading Office apps directly from Microsoft.
+This article covers frequently asked questions about the availability of Office from the Mac App Store, and the differences between downloading Office apps directly from Microsoft.
 Starting in January 2019, the following Office applications are available for download from the Mac App Store: Word, Excel, PowerPoint, OneNote., and OneDrive.
 2019-1-24 The result is an experience that is unmistakably Office but designed for Mac.
 “We are excited to welcome Microsoft Office 365 to the all new Mac App Store in macOS Mojave.
 Apple and Microsoft have worked together to bring great Office productivity to Mac users from the very beginning.
 2019-1-24 Today, Office 365 is available for the first time on the Mac App Store, making it easier than ever for Mac users to download Word, Outlook, Excel, PowerPoint, OneNote and the whole suite of Microsoft’s popular apps.
 Office 365 customers get the new Office for Mac first.
 You’ll have Office applications on your Mac or PC, apps on tablets and smartphones for when you're on the go, and Office.

 Cut, copy, paste, and other common shortcuts